eotssa/eotssa.github.io/source/_posts/Refresher_CPP.md

 4 6 10 16 26 42 68 110 178 288
 ```

 ### Without virtual function, the output of the program in the previous slide will be different.
-WHY?
+Why?

 All values will print the same as the Arithmetic progression with default increment.
 Due to Static binding since the variable prog is of type Progression.

 ---

-# Other Types of Inheritance (Summary)
+## Other Types of Inheritance (Summary)

 ```C++
 class Base { // base class